Skip to main content

 Nested Aggregates and DISTINCT

-SQL allows you to combine aggregate functions with DISTINCT, and to use nested queries (subqueries) for advanced summaries and comparisons.
+SQL lets you combine aggregate functions with DISTINCT and use nested queries (subqueries) for advanced summaries and comparisons.

 DISTINCT with Aggregates

-Use DISTINCT inside functions like COUNT() or AVG() to eliminate duplicates.
+You can use DISTINCT inside aggregate functions like COUNT() or AVG() to remove duplicate values.

 Count unique clients per region